- > M1 MacBook Pro and MacBook Air screens

 If your MacBook Pro has been damaged by the crackles and pops then you should be able to make a warranty claim with Apple.

-Apple confirmed that the 2017 MacBook Pro (without Touch Bar) is affected by a problem with function keys.
+Back in 2018 Apple confirmed that the 2017 MacBook Pro (without Touch Bar) was affected by a problem with function keys.

 In a memo distributed to Apple Stores in June 2018, Apple wrote that it had "identified a specific population of MacBook Pro (13-inch, 2017, Two Thunderbolt 3 Ports) units requiring both solid state drives and the main logic board to be replaced when either has a functional failure," via MacRumors.